Best Practices to Collect Customer Feedback

 1. Targeted website surveys

-Hint: you can also use targeted website surveys to generate leads, like in this example.
+Hint: You can also use targeted website surveys to generate leads, like in this case study from Survicate.

 Learn more about Survicate targeted website surveys.